galtzo-floss/month-serializer/README.md

 - 🗓️ [Month][month-gem] objects are lighter weight.
 - There are many situations where having Months incrementable by 1 is useful
-    - e.g. Directly mappable to iteration index
+    - e.g., directly mappable to iteration index
 - It facilitates month-based math.
 - Adding a day when a day is not relevant, such as for data with a 1-month resolution, can result in very overcomplicated systems that try to work around or ignore the stray days.